akpw/akpw/_drafts/2016-06-10-CollectionView-I.md

 }
 {% endhighlight %}

-With this done, we are ready to write our custom `layoutAttributesForElementsInRect(:)` function as the following:
+With this done, we are ready to write our `layoutAttributesForElementsInRect(:)` function as the following:

 {% highlight swift %}
-/// Adds custom headers to the  UICollectionViewFlowLayout attributes override public func layoutAttributesForElementsInRect(rect: CGRect) -> [UICollectionViewLayoutAttributes]? {
+/// Returns layout attributes for specified rectangle, with added custom headers override public func layoutAttributesForElementsInRect(rect: CGRect) -> [UICollectionViewLayoutAttributes]? {
-    guard _shouldDoCustomLayout else { return super.layoutAttributesForElementsInRect(rect) }
+    guard shouldDoCustomLayout else { return super.layoutAttributesForElementsInRect(rect) }

-    guard var layoutAttributes = super.layoutAttributesForElementsInRect(rect),
+    guard var layoutAttributes = super.layoutAttributesForElementsInRect(rect) as?
+[AKPFlowLayoutAttributes],
           // calculate custom headers that should be confined in the rect let customSectionHeadersIdxs = customSectionHeadersIdxs(rect) else { return nil }

-    // now add our custom headers to the regular UICollectionViewFlowLayout layoutAttributes for idx in customSectionHeadersIdxs {
+    // add the custom headers to the regular UICollectionViewFlowLayout layoutAttributes for idx in customSectionHeadersIdxs {
         let indexPath = NSIndexPath(forItem: 0, inSection: idx)
         if let attributes = super.layoutAttributesForSupplementaryViewOfKind(
                                                 UICollectionElementKindSectionHeader,
-                                                        atIndexPath: indexPath) {
+                                                atIndexPath: indexPath) as?
+AKPFlowLayoutAttributes {
-            // add the custom headers to the layout attributes layoutAttributes.append(attributes)
+            layoutAttributes.append(attributes)
         }
     }
-    // for section headers in layoutAttributes, now time to adjust their attributes for attributes in layoutAttributes where
+    // for section headers in layoutAttributes, need to adjust their attributes for attributes in layoutAttributes where
         attributes.representedElementKind == UICollectionElementKindSectionHeader {
             (attributes.frame, attributes.zIndex) = adjustLayoutAttributes(forSectionAttributes: attributes)